Easiest Way to Create Sermon Clips for Social Media [2023]

 We’ve all noticed the huge amount of views and popularity of posting sermon clips on social media.
-This gives people the opportunity to hear the best parts of your message each week and allows them to have further reach by extending beyond your attenders and those that follow your social media pages.
-But not everyone has the time or talent to create these clips.
-It takes even the most talented creatives up to an hour and half sometimes to create one clip!
+This gives people the opportunity to hear the best parts of your message each week.
+Clips also circulate quickly, allowing for greater reach.
+But not everyone has the time to create these clips.
+It takes even the most talented creatives up to an hour and half to create one clip!

 What is Sermon Shots?

-Sermon Shots comes to the rescue to help anyone at any skill level create great quality sermon clips and recaps.
-The best part is that it only takes minutes because it has utilized some powerful technology in a unique way.
+Sermon Shots comes to the rescue!
+We help all skill levels create great quality sermon clips and recaps.
+The best part is that it only takes minutes because we utilize powerful technologies in a unique way.
 You are going to be amazed.
 Here is a quick explanation, step by step, of how it works.

 Prefer to watch a video tutorial?